MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/validating-windows-drivers.md

 # Validating Windows Drivers

-Use the InfVerif and ApiValidator tools to test your Windows Driver for compliance with the requirements described in [Getting Started with Windows Drivers](getting-started-with-windows-drivers.md).
+Use the InfVerif, Driver Verifier Driver Isolation Checks, and ApiValidator tools to test your Windows Driver for compliance with the requirements described in [Getting Started with Windows Drivers](getting-started-with-windows-drivers.md).

 ## InfVerif